Gage77/Abstractanator/README.md

 ## Milestones:
 The milestones for the Abstractanator are each of the features that we intended to implement.
 Once again, the features will be implemented roughly in the order that they are listed on this project plan.

-Similarly for the AbstractanatorVR, the creation of 3D shapes, the wrapping of the abstracted image, and the manipulation of the light source, are each their own milestones.

 Holistically speaking, however, the major milestones are the first couple features from each application.
 If the difficulty of the latter features turns out to be more difficult than initially anticipated, then they can be sacrificed.
-However, some idea of abstraction and the ability to wrap the image around 3D shapes is the bedrock upon which this project rests, and is therefore nonnegotiable.

 ## Timetable:
 Due to the vast modularity of our program, it is difficult to predict how long each individual feature will take to implement.
-However, we are tentatively dividing the project as such: the Abstractanator will be completed before Spring Break, and the AbstractanatorVR will take up the remaining development time.
+However, we are tentatively dividing the project as such: the Abstractanator will be completed roughly before Spring Break, with the rest of the time spent on stretch goals and more abstraction functions.
 If any shift in this division occurs, it will likely be to afford more time for the latter feature, as it is expected to be more complex.
 That being said, below is a rough outline for deadlines of the main features of each major goal.

 For the Abstractanator application, we hope finish at least one major abstraction method per 2 weeks, starting on the week of February 19th, with the possibility to have this stretch to one per every 3 weeks if we do not plan on reaching any abstraction features past those that have been defined above.
 The final Abstractanator application will be projected to be feature complete by early to mid April.

-The AbstractanatorVR environment’s development will be stalled until close to the end of the development cycle for the Abstractanator application, as the latter is dependent on the former for the scope of this project.
-We will aim on getting the VR environment setup for basic interaction with 3D objects by mid April.
-We hope to be able to implement the Abstractanator application within the AbstractanatorVR environment by utilizing a desktop mirroring library available for major VR tools, thus cutting down on development time spent on combining the two application.

-The final project is projected to be feature complete by the end of April to the beginning of May, leaving a small window of time for stress testing and user testing to allow for some feedback and implementing some efficiency methods for the codebase.
+The final project is projected to be feature complete by the end of April, leaving a small window of time for stress testing and user testing to allow for some feedback and implementing some efficiency methods for the codebase.

 ## Implementation:
 The Abstractanator will be done in Java, using whatever Graphics packages are necessary.
 However, our goal is to minimize outside sources in order to prevent conflicting packages from producing unintended results.

-The AbstractanatorVR will be made using Unity, on account of it being free for students and easy to use.
-The accompanying language that comes with Unity is C#.
-We will have to see if UnityScript and Boo, Unity’s other languages, are also necessary, but for the same reason as listed above, we are hoping to minimize the diversity of the technology we employ.

 ## Deliverables:
-The final product would have the programs that deliver on the features: the Abstractanator and the AbstractanatorVR.
+The final product would have the programs that deliver on the features of the Abstractanator.
 While ideally each feature would be intuitive enough to be understood how to use at a glance, we plan to also include a readme txt file that will fill the user in on the details of how to use each program.

 ## Evaluation:
 Evaluating if any given feature is a success has to do with all team members collectively agreeing that a feature delivers on the “fantasy” that we agreed the feature held.
 We do not anticipate having to re-evaluate a feature after it is judged to be sufficient in completing its purpose, due to the modularity of the project implying that the features.